Object Storage vs. Block Storage

 PerformanceSuitable for high volumes of unstructured data.
 Performs best with large files.Best for transactional data and database storage.
 Performs best with files small in size.

-LocationA centralized or geographically dispersed system that stores data on-premise, private, hybrid, or public cloud.A centralized system that stores data on-premise or in private cloud.
+LocationA centralized or geographically dispersed system that stores data on-premise, private, hybrid, or public cloud.A centralized system that stores data on-premise or in a private cloud.
 Latency may become an issue if the application and the storage are geographically far apart.

 Data Storage